 Dr. Grubbs is originally from the state of Tennessee.
 After 10 years of private and referral practice, he returned to graduate school and obtained a PhD in Comparative and Experimental Medicine with an emphasis in virology and immunology.

 Dr. Estey is a veterinary neurologist at Animal Emergency and Special Center in Parker, Colorado.
 Her team routinely treats seizures, brain, and spinal cord tumors, and disorders of the vestibular system, among many other conditions.

-You will be provided a continuing education from the IVMA prior to the start of the meeting.
+You will be provided a continuing education certificate from the IVMA prior to the start of the meeting.

 Some of the sessions will be available to view again later.
-If you do not participate in the live offering, you can participate in the viewing the session at your convenience.
+If you do not participate in the live offering, you can participate in the viewing of the session at your convenience.
 However, this will count towards your self-study continuing education requirement as set by the State of Indiana.